 PELSB will decide if a program has continuing approval or continuing approval with a focus area.
 For programs that already had a focus area, PELSB will decide whether to assign probationary status if it did not meet the conditions of the improvement plan, continue with the focus area, or remove the focus area.
 For programs on probationary status, they may move to continuing approval, continuing approval with a focus area, or be discontinued.

-Submission by October 31 - Allows the opportunity for two reviews by the Program Review Panel (February and April) if needed.
+Submission by October 31 - Allows the opportunity for provider to add clarification to how standards are met, if needed and potentially two reviews by the Program Review Panel.

-Submission by December 31 - Assures the opportunity for one review by the Program Review Panel (April) if needed.
+Submission by December 31 - Assures the opportunity for one review by the Program Review Panel, if needed.

 Submission after December 31 - Has the potential to be disapproved by the board with no opportunity for review by the Program Review Panel.